christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Speaking Under Stress: An Analysis of Federal Reserve Speeches.
 With Kevin Young.
 Revise and resubmit to *Journal of Public Policy*.

-- Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
-With Mark Hallerberg.
-Revise and resubmit to *West European Politics*.

 - Information and Financial Crisis Policy Making.
 With Micheal O'Keeffe.
 Revise and resubmit to *Journal of European Public Policy*.